A survey has revealed that only 57 % of men clean their sex toys every time they use them, and more than a third never clean their sex toys at all.

 Why do you need to clean sex toys?

 Sex toys go on and in parts of the body where the membranes are more delicate, more prone to irritation or infection, and more likely to break (allowing transfer of blood-borne infections) than other parts of the body.
-Sex toys lie around and gather dust and everyday bacteria, moulds and so on, which you don’t want to transfer to these parts of your body.
+Sex toys lie around and gather dust and everyday bacteria, molds, and so on, which you don’t want to transfer to these parts of your body.
 If you cover a sex toy in your bodily fluids and don’t clean it, these fluids will be the perfect breeding ground for bacteria, which you’ll then transfer to your most delicate parts the next time you use the toy.
 And equally importantly, sex toys can pick up STIs when used, which can then be passed onto someone else if you share the toys.

 Not only that, but your sex toys will last longer if you clean them regularly.
 The materials they’re made from are likely to break down quicker if left covered in bodily fluids and allowed to breed bacteria.